 A simple intervention to reduce indiscriminate honking on Indian roads.
 Every time the driver honks, a red smiley button starts beeping and flashing.
 To turn it off, the driver has to press the button.
 In other words, the button makes the subconscious habit of indiscriminate honking conscious again by giving immediate feedback to the driver.

-6 / 3D Child on the road: safety enhancement or recipe for disaster?
+6 / 3d Child on the Road: Safety Boost or Recipe for Disaster?

 This one’s a bit more controversial.
 Preventable, a Canadian traffic safety organization, painted an optical illusion of a little girl chasing a ball, which begins to take shape from about 50 feet away.
 They placed it on a busy intersection near the Ecole Pauline Johnson in West Vancouver for a week.

 Although it’s an innovative idea, some critics say that it could cause accidents.
 “I think it’s awful.
 I think it’s dangerous,” Sam Schwartz, a former traffic commissioner in New York City, told ABC News.
 “I think drivers are always scanning and suddenly they see this image up, they may very well panic.”